chrisb86/ssh-ds/README.md

 ## TODO

-- Find a better way for closing the tunnel than 'killall -9 ssh'.
-It's kinda dirty at the moment.
+- Add support for config files

 ## CHANGELOG

+### 2011-12-26
+- Fixed some small bugs with background processes regarding hangups of the script
+- Added verbose mode (-v or --verbose)
+- Implemented a cleaner way to kill the processes

 ### 2011-12-24
 - Initial release